Our dog control service offers assistance with lost or stray dogs and promotion of responsible dog ownership.

 A Community Protection Notice can be issued by the Police, council officers and/or Social Landlords to stop persistent, unreasonable behaviour which is having a negative impact on the community's quality of life.
 It can be served on individuals aged 16 and over or on an organisation/business.

 Once an issue has been identified, a written warning will be given to the alleged perpetrator of the problem behaviour requesting that they meet the conditions outlined in the warning and also highlighting the consequences if they continue.

 A Community Protection Notice can include a requirement to stop doing something, to start doing something, or to take reasonable steps to avoid further anti-social behaviour.
 Breaching a Community Protection Notice is a criminal offence and you may be fined up to £20,000.

 From Wednesday, April 6 2016 it is compulsory for all dogs over the age of eight weeks in England to be fitted with a microchip, or owners could face prosecution and a fine of up to £500.

-This is a quick and inexpensive process which involves implanting a tiny chip below the skin in the scruff of the dogs neck.
-The microchip contains a unique bar code which can be read by scanners used by Dog Wardens and other dog related professionals and provides contact details of the dogs owner.
+You can get a microchip at a vets for a small fee, this is a quick and inexpensive process which involves implanting a tiny chip below the skin in the scruff of the dogs neck.
+The microchip contains a unique bar code which can be read by scanners used by Dog Wardens and other dog related professionals and provides contact details of the dog’s owner.

 The Dogs Trust also microchips pets.
 A local centre is based in Wymeswold, Leicestershire.